-- 1. Download the latest 6.1.0 build from the Adaptive Computing website.
-It can also be downloaded via command line (github method or the tarball distribution). - Clone the source from github.
+- 1. Download the latest 6.0.3 build from the Adaptive Computing website.
+It can also be downloaded via command line for the tarball distribution (recommended) or the github method. .

-'''
+- Get the tarball source distribution.

-Red Hat 6-based or Red Hat 7-based systems
+- Red Hat 6-based or Red Hat 7-based systems

-[root]# yum install git